Best 2 Day Jaipur Itinerary: Perfect For First Time Visitors.

 The beautiful cool white marble of the very peaceful Royal Tombs in Jaipur.

-Allow at least 1 – 1.5 hours to wander around the grounds.
+• Time Needed: Allow at least 1 to 1.5 hours to truly explore the grounds and soak in the architecture.

 Amber Fort 2 day Jaipur itinerary.